yuki-961004/binaryRL/README.md

 $$

 - **Utility Function ($\gamma$)**: Some also refer to it as the _discount rate_ (for example, in the R package `ReinforcementLearning`), but I believe expressing it as people's subjective perception of objective rewards is more accurate.
 This is because the relationship between physical quantities and psychological quantities is not necessarily always a linear discount function; it could also be another type of power function relationship (Stevens' Power Law).
-  - If you believe the relationship between objective value and subjective value is linear, represented by the equation:
+  - If you agree the relationship between objective value and subjective value is linear, represented by the equation:

 $$
 U(R) = \gamma \cdot R